vbotka/ansible-config-light/docs/source/qsg.rst

     shell> ansible-playbook config-light.yml -t cl_vars -e 'cl_setup=true'

+This command will assemble the configuration data and create handlers on the control node.
 Take a look at directory ``conf-light/assemble/`` what files were created.
 Also take a look at the directory ``roles/vbotka.config_light/handlers`` what handlers were created.